torchbox/torchbox.com/docs/index.md

 This is the main website for torchbox.com, built on the [Wagtail CMS](https://wagtail.org/).

 To start working on this project, please refer to the README.

-## External integrations

-The jobs listing on the site is pulled from [PeopleHR](https://www.peoplehr.com/).